-If your program is located in one of these areas, please contact your AmeriCorps program contact.
-A request will need to be sent to AmeriCorps through Nevada Volunteers for an alternate match.
-You must submit your request to the alternative schedule per the information contained in the Notice.
+If your program is interested in pursuing a match waiver, please contact your AmeriCorps program contact.
+A request will need to be sent to AmeriCorps through Nevada Volunteers for a match waiver.

 5e.
 Fiscal Reporting

 Nevada Volunteers and AmeriCorps require two types of financial reports: Periodic Expense Reports (PER) and Aggregate Financial Reports (AFR).
 All AFRs and PERs are available for submission and review through the OnCorps system.
 Once approved, neither an AFR nor a PER can be changed without a written request to Nevada Volunteers.
 Nevada Volunteers staff are the only individuals that can unlock an approved AFR or PER for revision in the OnCorps system.
 Due dates for AFR's and PER's are outlined each year through the subgrant agreement.